- 1 What is KDE Connect?

 - Ring your phone to help find it

 - Browse your phone from your desktop

 - Control the desktop's volume using your phone

 Despite common misconception, you can use KDE Connect on all desktop environments.
-Since most developers are using Plasma, it may occur that a feature is broken or inaccessible on other desktop environments.
-In this case, please report it as a bug.
+Since most of the developers are using Plasma, it may occur that a feature is broken or inaccessible on other desktop environments.
+In this case, please file a bug report.
 There are multiple ways to enhance the KDE Connect experience on non-Plasma desktops.
 If you are a GNOME user you might prefer GSConnect, a GNOME shell extension.
-For desktops with AppIndicator support (Budgie, Cinnamon, LXDE, Pantheon, Unity), indicator-kdeconnect is available.
+For desktops with AppIndicator support (Budgie, Cinnamon, LXDE, Pantheon, Unity) indicator-kdeconnect is available.

 Pairing two devices together

 First, you need to open KDE Connect on your computer and phone.
 You should now be able to see in each screen the name of the device you wish to pair with.
 If it's working, make sure that the two devices are connected to the same network and that there isn't any firewall blocking the two devices from seeing each other.
-See the troubleshooting section available in the Community wiki.
+See the troubleshooting section.